ognalysis/ognalysis.github.io/index.md

----
 layout: page
-title: Main Page
+title: "Main Page"
 permalink: /home
----

-This is content
+This is content for the main page